 However, that’s really good news for writers and editors.
 Bad writers aren’t going to become good writers just because they use Grammarly.
 To get good work, even perfect work, you still need a human being.

 If you’re already quite good at the technical side of writing, Grammarly can be a useful tool.
 It can help you to improve your writing and get over a few little vices.
+And by the way, despite Grammarly’s advertising, the free version is even less useful than the paid one.
 But if you can’t write with technical proficiency, you need lessons, not Grammarly.